ASinanSaglam/webng/docs/index.rst

 TODO: Links for SSA

-This tool is designed to simplify the installation of BNG and WESTPA while also providing a simple pipeline to get a WESTPA simulation setup of a model written in BNGL.
+webng is a command line tool designed to simplify the installation of BNG and WESTPA while also providing a simplepipeline to get a WESTPA simulation setup of a model written in BNGL.
+The tool also includes some sample analyses that are specifically tailored for BNGL models.

 Indices and tables
 ==================